-How many Asian carps did DFO catch at surveillance sites this year?
+How many Asian carps did DFO catch at surveillance sites last week?

 Asian Carps in the Great Lakes